-Undergraduate on or off campus resident or nonresident pays \$119 per semester hour for each hour over 19.
+An undergraduate on- or off-campus resident or nonresident pays \$155 per semester hour for each hour over 19.

-Graduate on or off campus resident or nonresident pays \$156 per semester hour for each hour over 13.
+A graduate on- or off-campus resident or nonresident pays \$205 per semester hour for each hour over 13.

 SPECIAL FEES